b3yond/solidarityGame/CONCEPT.md

 * Senators need 2/3 by the parliament to get elected and tend to be moderate and compromising.
 * If parliament can't consent on new Senators, the old ones persist.

-parlament
+parliament
 * 50 members
-* no obligatory compliance / Koalitionszwang
+* no obligatory compliance (Koalitionszwang)
+* politicians get diets, a little higher than wage slaves' wage

 ### Policy Modules